John Weaver

 The clients I'm best positioned to serve

-I specialize in supporting individuals who are seeking healing from post-traumatic stress, anxiety, depression, and life transitions.
-I also work with clients navigating co-occurring challenges such as ADHD, grief and loss, substance use, and legal or life-related stressors.
-I provide a compassionate, nonjudgmental space where you can feel truly heard and understood, no matter your background or circumstances.
-Together, we explore your experiences, develop practical coping skills, and create strategies that foster emotional balance, resilience, and self-empowerment.
-My goal is to help you feel more confident in navigating life’s challenges and move toward meaningful, lasting change that aligns with your values and goals.
+I work best with individuals seeking support for trauma-related concerns, anxiety, depression, and life transitions.
+I also support clients navigating challenges such as ADHD, grief and loss, substance use, and legal or life-related stressors.
+No matter what you’re facing, I aim to create a space where you feel safe to explore your experiences, develop coping strategies, and build resilience.
+Together, we focus on helping you move toward lasting change that aligns with your values and supports a more balanced, fulfilling life.

 Other specialties